billkarsh/SpikeGLX/Markdown/BIST_Help.md

 ### T2 (Automatic)

-The HS FPGA also sends the T1 signal over the microcoax to the blue BSC LED labelled NEURAL_HBEAT, which checks this forward data link.
+The HS FPGA also sends the T1 signal over the microcoax to the blue BSC LED labelled NEUR_HBEAT, which checks this forward data link.

 ### T3 (Automatic)